SameerRao22/MFP-Data-Visualization/README.md

+# MFP-Data-Visualization
+A simple website that accepts CSV exports from the MyFitnessPal app and renders nice visual representations using Grafana.

 # Solution

 Takes the file as an input.
 Parses the file to create a simpler csv.
 Grafana dashboard is generated using the parsed csv file.